tjakefales/weather-app-js/README.md

 This project was based off of Tyler Potts's "Build a Weather app using HTML, CSS & JavaScript in 2020" video on YouTube. https://www.youtube.com/watch?v=n4dtwWgRueI

+Here is a link to the API's website: https://openweathermap.org/api

 # Modifications:
 -- Used async await instead of .then.